 The best food centers have typical dishes representing each Asian country.
 However, for every dish you know, you can probably count on finding at least five you’ve never heard of.
 The most common flavors are a blend of Indian, Malaysian, and Chinese cooking.

 Duck noodle, chicken and rice, dumplings, chili crab, and fresh cane juice are some of the tamed, but delicious options you’ll come across.
 Don’t be afraid to step out of your comfort zone and try something new!

 When looking for where to eat in Singapore you should know that these eating establishments are all over the city.
 Some will appear right in front of you, while other Singapore Hawker Centres take some hunting down.

-In total, this Asian metropolis has dozens of epic food courts so it’d be impossible to hit them all.
+This Asian metropolis has dozens of epic food courts so it’d be impossible to hit them all.
+Still, you’d be surprised how many you can get to with just a 2 day itinerary!
 Here’s a list of some of our favorite Hawker Centres in Singapore, and the variety of food you can find at them.